 Animal lovers who are interested in lending their time and talents as an Animal Humane Society volunteer must complete a four-step process.
-The process is the same for both in-shelter and foster volunteer applicants.

 Step 1: Please watch this video before completing your volunteer application.
 Some of the topics covered in the video will be discussed during your volunteer interview.

 Step 3: After you’ve completed the application, you’ll be instructed to schedule a virtual interview with a Volunteer Services Coordinator.

 Step 4: Attend your virtual interview.
 If accepted into the program, AHS requires a $35 application fee, which contributes to the costs of administrative processing and volunteer training.
 You will also receive an AHS volunteer t-shirt as a thank you.
 If you are passionate about our program and are unable to pay the fee, please reach out to [email protected] to discuss options.

 Volunteer roles at AHS